Electric Cooker Installation Cost

 The factors which will affect the cost to install electric cookers are the type of cooker, hob or oven, the area you live in and any additional work that may be required.

-Electric freestanding cookers will usually be a quick installation job for a qualified electrician taking perhaps an hour or so.
+Electric freestanding cookers will usually be a quick installation job for a qualified electrician, taking perhaps an hour or so.
 Of course, this may depend on whether an old cooker is being disconnected and removed and the suitability of the existing power supply.

 Electric hobs are varied in their plate types with induction, ceramic, and solid plates, but their installation should be reasonably similar in terms of installation.
 If the hob is part of a new kitchen or refurbishment, then it may be necessary to cut out the aperture for the hob from the worktop.

-Electric ovens will be either single or double whether they are built-in or built-under.
-A lot of single electric ovens will have a plug fitting which makes them relatively easy to install, but double ovens will need to be hard-wired.
+Electric ovens will be either single or double, whether they are built-in or built-under.
+A lot of single electric ovens will have a plug fitting, which makes them relatively easy to install, but double ovens will need to be hard-wired.

 Electric cooker

 Built-in or built-under ovens should be carefully selected to ensure that they will fit into the kitchen unit carcass.
-Single ovens will have a standard width of around 60cm, but the height might vary so check the measurements carefully before purchasing or finalising carcass dimensions in the kitchen.
+Single ovens will have a standard width of around 60cm, but the height might vary, so check the measurements carefully before purchasing or finalising carcass dimensions in the kitchen.

-Double ovens will typically be the same width as a single oven, but obviously, the height will differ, they are normally around 90cm.
-It is essential to check that the dimensions are appropriate for your opening or you may have to alter the kitchen unit carcass, which may be costly.
+Double ovens will typically be the same width as a single oven, but obviously, the height will differ: they are normally around 90cm.
+It is essential to check that the dimensions are appropriate for your opening, or you may have to alter the kitchen unit carcass, which may be costly.

 Of course, the quality of the electric cooker, hob, or oven that you choose will have the most significant effect on the cost.
 There are electrical brands which are very highly rated and will attract a similarly high price tag, and while cheap electric cookers may be attractive to the pocket, they may not last very long.

 The amount of wiring and electrical work that will be needed for the installation of your new electric cooker, hob or oven will also have an impact on the amount that you pay.
-Some old wiring may not support more powerful appliances and need to be replaced.
+Some old wiring may not support more powerful appliances and needs to be replaced.

-While replacing like for like should not prove too expensive if you are upgrading to a more complex product, it is essential to have the right wiring and power supply installed.
+While replacing like-for-like should not prove too expensive if you are upgrading to a more complex product, it is essential to have the right wiring and power supply installed.

-What Does Installing an Electric Cooker Entail?
+What Does Installing an Electric Cooker Involve?

 Most electrical installations will require the services of a qualified and registered electrician who will comply with IEE regulations.

-Unless you are replacing a like for like plug-in appliance such as a single oven the cost to install electric cookers will usually include hiring an electrician.
+Unless you are replacing a like-for-like plug-in appliance, such as a single oven, the cost to install electric cookers will usually include hiring an electrician.
 Some installations will be brand new, and some will be replacing an older appliance with an upgrade.
 This guide will be for a brand new electric oven and hob.

 Preparation